Jopp-gh/Obsidian-Dune84/README.md

 > [!tip]
 >
-> If you read further, you will discover this theme is not just a color play, but **Dune adds a ton of new features** as well!
-Check out its [features](https://github.com/Jopp-gh/Obsidian-Dune84/tree/main#features)
+> If you read further, you'll discover this theme is not just a color play, **Dune adds a ton of new features** too!
+Check out its [features](https://github.com/Jopp-gh/Obsidian-Dune84/tree/main#-features)

 <br>